aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 ## Workflow Plan

-`tinymorph` will follow a conventional git workflow, with `main` acts as "production" branch.
+`morph` will follow a conventional git workflow, with `main` acts as "production" branch.
 This means all changes should be work from a pull requests, and will be squashed into ==one== commit before pushing to `main`.

 This will ensure linear history.

-`tinymorph` will use conventional commits for all commit messages as well as branch naming.
+`morph` will use conventional commits for all commit messages as well as branch naming.

 Issues should be created for all bugs, feature requests, and other work items, from predefined templates (blank templates are provided, but only use this if any of the previous templates do not apply.)
 Issue can be optionally add labels, add to milestone and Kaban board for progress checking.

 GitHub Actions will be used for CI/CD.
-The following enlists an overview of CI/CD for `tinymorph`:
+The following enlists an overview of CI/CD for `morph`:

 - Documentation will be built automatically on every push to main as well as PR changes
 - Each component will have its own CI pipeline for styling changes as well as tests (A/B testing)